-Recently, the impressive progress of deep models in semantic segmentation promotes the development of deep iris segmentation.
+Recently, the impressive progress of deep models in semantic segmentation has promoted the development of deep iris segmentation.
 Deep iris segmentation does not rely on external knowledge but explores the intrinsic context in the images, which makes the boundary between iris segmentation and localization clearer.
 MFCNs~\cite{liu2016accurate} pioneers the application of FCN (Fully convolutional networks) to iris segmentation.
 In addition to FCN, encoder-decoder models~\cite{arsalan2019fred} and U-Net models~\cite{lozej2018end, lian2018attention} are also widely used in iris segmentation.
 CNNHT~\cite{hofbauer2019exploiting} introduces circular assumption and applies circular hough transforms to generate iris boundaries.
 IrisParseNet~\cite{wang2020towards} develop the U-Net and proposes a multi-task attention network to learn iris mask, iris outer boundary, and pupil mask, simultaneously.

-\subsection{Visual transformer}
+\subsection{Visual Transformer}

-In recent years, transformer makes impressive progress in multiple research fields, its rapid development attracts more and more attention from natural language processing (NLP) and computer vision (CV).
+In recent years, the transformer has made impressive progress in multiple research fields, its rapid development attracts more and more attention from natural language processing (NLP) and computer vision (CV).
 Transformer models the long-range dependencies based on self-attention and builds a new architecture that is significantly different from the CNN and RNN.
-Vaswani et al.~\cite{vaswani2017attention} first propose a transformer for a NLP task and defines its initial structure.
+Vaswani et al.~\cite{vaswani2017attention} first propose a transformer for a NLP task and define its initial structure.
 With the proposition of transformer, many influential works emerge in multiple NLP tasks, such as BERT~\cite{devlin2018bert}, GPT2~\cite{radford2019language}, BigBird~\cite{zaheer2020big}.